What can the patient support service offer?

 Discharge planning: help you with anything related to discharge

-In addition, at our partner hospitals (designated-provider hospitals), we offer:
+Also, at our partner hospitals (designated-provider hospitals), we offer:

 When do patient support officers work?